Braalfa/Donkey-Kong/readme.md

 ## Instructions

 - Use Python 3.7
-- Ejecutar el programa desde el archivo main.py
+- Execute the program from the main.py file